Rights and Responsibilities

 - Discuss your personal or family financial matters in a confidential setting.

-- Know that your financial aid awards are based on a calculated financial need and should have every opportunity to visit with a financial aid assistant to determine how an award was made.
+- Know that your financial aid awards are based on a calculated financial need and that you have every opportunity to visit with a financial aid assistant to determine how an award was made.

 - Be informed of the terms of any work program arrangement before the work award is accepted and work is performed.